dfinity/interface-spec/spec/index.md

 ### CBOR encoding of requests and responses {#api-cbor}

 Requests and responses are specified here as records with named fields and using suggestive human readable syntax.
-The actual format in the body of the HTTP request or response, however, is [CBOR](https://en.wikipedia.org/wiki/CBOR).
+The actual format in the body of the HTTP request or response, however, is CBOR (see [CBOR](#cbor)).

-Concretely, it consists of a data item with major type 6 ("Semantic tag") and tag value `55799` (see [Self-Describe CBOR](https://tools.ietf.org/html/rfc7049#section-2.4.5)), followed by a record.
+Concretely, it consists of a data item with major type 6 ("Semantic tag") and tag value `55799`, followed by a record.

 Requests consist of an envelope record with keys `sender_sig` (a blob), `sender_pubkey` (a blob) and `content` (a record).
 The first two are metadata that are used for request authentication, while the last one is the actual content of the request.